Dynatrace/dynatrace-configuration-as-code-samples/well_architected_framework_validation/README.md

      ```

 ## Cleanup
-Run the below command to delete the workflow and SRG configurations along with the synthetic location configurations.
+Run the below command to delete the workflow and SRG configurations along with the other Dynatrace configurations.

  ``` bash
  monaco delete --file delete.yaml